reliablerascal/fl-legislation-etl/README.md

 | [functions_database.R](scripts/functions_database.R)|scripts to connect to Postgres, write tables, and test inputs |

 <br><br>

 # Development workplan
+I plan to make some small improvements to the Shiny app UX based on the revised architecture:
+* add sort by (legislator or mean partisanship)
+* add filtering by bill topic (education, environment)- demonstration using a small sample of ~10 manually categorized bills
+* add a legend

-Following are some key goals for developing this data pipeline.
+Following are some additional goals for developing this data pipeline.
+* Reconcile and review counts of all roll calls, legislators, bills, etc.
+* Incorporate district-level partisan leanings based on past election results
 * Incorporate LegiStar voting data for Jacksonville and align this with state data, so it can be visualized with existing web apps
-* Incorporate district data (e.g. census demographics and partisan leanings of the electorate) to provide context
+* Incorporate district-level census demographics
 * Automate API requests via Github actions to keep legislative voting data up-to-date
 * Deploy Postgres app on Azure to enable online connectivity